GSR Composition and Particle Morphology

 The US FBI Laboratory, the UK National Ballistics Intelligence Service (NABIS), the German Bundeskriminalamt (BKA), India's CFSL Hyderabad and CFSL Chandigarh, and Australia's AFP Forensic all use lead-styphnate-based GSR particle identification as a core casework tool.
 The admissibility record in each jurisdiction rests on the specificity argument: Pb-Ba-Sb together is rarely encountered outside a primer discharge.

-Lead-styphnate primers are effective, but lead is a toxic heavy metal.
+Lead styphnate is an effective primer compound, but lead is a toxic heavy metal.
 Indoor shooting ranges impose occupational lead-exposure limits under OSHA (US 29 CFR 1910.1025), the UK Control of Substances Hazardous to Health Regulations 2002 (COSHH), and India's Factories Act 1948 and the Hazardous Chemicals (Amendment) Rules 2000.
 Police training facilities, military indoor ranges, and commercial shooting sports venues have steadily shifted to lead-free primer formulations over the past three decades.

-The two dominant lead-free chemistries are:
+The two dominant lead-free primer chemistries are:

 SINTOX (RUAG Ammotec).
 RUAG's SINTOX formulation replaces lead styphnate with a compound based on tetrazene, diazol compounds, and bismuth or titanium dioxide.
 The Swiss-manufactured SINTOX system and its licensed variants (including Federal Catalyst, CCI Sintox in the US, and Geco Lead-Free in Germany) are now standard issue in many European police forces, the Swiss Army, and increasingly in Indian CRPF and Border Security Force training ammunition.
 A SINTOX primer discharge produces particles containing barium, titanium, and bismuth (Ba-Ti-Bi) or combinations thereof, but conspicuously lacks lead and antimony.
 Detection of Ba-Ti-Bi particles by SEM-EDS requires that the laboratory's classification protocol extends beyond the traditional Pb-Ba-Sb criteria.